nicorocking/learning_projects/README.md

 # learning_projects
-I am uploading here some adapted exercises that I am using to learn coding.
+I am uploading some adapted exercises used to learn coding.

 All ears to any suggestion